-When you call our office to make an appointment for a window estimate you will be asked the following questions:
+When you call our office to make an appointment for a siding estimate you will be asked the following questions:

 - What style of house do you have?

-- Have you been shown any window samples or seen a certain brand on display you liked?
+- Have you seen any siding samples, colors, or a certain style you liked?